keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 - the Operator instance must shut down after duration of `timeout` in seconds, has expired
 - the Operator instance must log a message before expiration

-## Lab Walkthrough

-### Strategy
+## Execution Strategy

 In a nutshell, we want to start up a pod, running a busybox image for a specific duration.
 But we want our Operator to do this for us, eventually.
-Our strategy for this is detailed as followed:
+Our strategy to reach the end state is detailed as followed:

-1. **Design** - Create a YAML specification for a pod which runs for a specified amount of time.
+- **I - Design** - Create a YAML specification for a pod which runs for a specified amount of time.
 Do this to validate that our busybox pod can run for a set duration.

-2. **Scaffolding** - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller
+- **II - Scaffolding** - Scaffold a Golang Operator to give us an initial template for our CRD and Resource Controller

-3. **TDD** - Create a Unit Test file for our Controller to validate our requirements leveraging TDD (Test Driven Design).
+- **III - TDD** - Create a Unit Test file for our Controller to validate our requirements leveraging TDD (Test Driven Design).
 We will validate the tests as we implement our controller.

-4. **CR Design** - Add the `timeout` attribute to our CRD.
+- **IV - CR Definition Implementation** - Add the `timeout` attribute to our CRD.

-5. **CR Controller Implementation**- Implement our Resource Controller logic to help fulfill the Story and Acceptance Criteria.
+- **V - CR Controller Implementation**- Implement our Resource Controller logic to help fulfill the Story and Acceptance Criteria.

-6. **Unit Test Validation** - Validate our Unit Tests
+- **VI - Test Validation** - Validate our Unit Tests.
+Sanity check our Operator so that it is indeed operating as intended.

-7. **Deployment** - Deploy the Operator to your Kubernetes cluster
+- **VII - Deployment** - Deploy the Operator to your Kubernetes cluster

 > :information_source: CR is an acronym for "Custom Resource"

+## I. Design

+## II.
+Scaffolding

+## III.
+TDD

+## IV.
+CR Definition Implementation

+## V. CR Controller Implementation

+## VI.
+Test Validation

+## VII.
+Deployment

+## Going Forward